msfroh/lucene-university/README.md

 ## Getting started

-This repository currently depends on a snapshot of Lucene 10, which requires JDK 17 or higher.
+This repository currently depends on Lucene 10, which requires JDK 21 or higher.

 You can clone the repository and build the examples with: